tekrajchhetri/secure-interoperable-data-sharing/README.md

-# SRIICATS: A Semantic-based pRivacy-aware and Intelligence enabling framework for Interoperable, aCcurate, and quAlity ioT data Sharing
+# A Semantic-based pRivacy-aware and Intelligence enabling framework for Interoperable, aCcurate, and quAlity ioT data Sharing

 ```
 @Article{sriicats,